Maikel Garcia Player Props: Royals vs. Athletics

-On Saturday, Maikel Garcia (coming off going 1-for-3 with an RBI) and the Kansas City Royals play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 7:10 PM ET.
+The Kansas City Royals and Maikel Garcia, who went 1-for-4 with a double and an RBI last time out, battle Mason Miller and the Oakland Athletics at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Athletics.
+In his last game, he went 1-for-4 with a double and an RBI against the Athletics.

 Maikel Garcia Game Info & Props vs. the Athletics